A message from our CEO, and reflections on the past twelve months

 In Recent News…

-National Redress Scheme Updates
+National Redress Scheme Update

 As Kenja Communication, Fairbridge Restored Limited and the Jehovah’s Witnesses continue to refuse to sign onto the National Redress Scheme, they are losing their eligibility for government grants and may lose their charitable status.